jdemartino78/vibe_coding_a2a_agent/README.md

 (cd a2a-on-ae-multiagent-memorybank/a2a_agents && uv venv && source .venv/bin/activate && uv sync --python 3.12 && ./deploy_agents.sh)
 ```

-#### A Note on IAM Permissions
-For your reference, the deployment script automatically grants the following roles.
-You do not need to run these commands manually.

-*   **Agent Engine Service Agent (`service-...@gcp-sa-aiplatform-re.iam.gserviceaccount.com`):**
-    *   `roles/run.invoker`: To invoke the specialized agents on Cloud Run.

-*   **Compute Engine Service Account (`...-compute@developer.gserviceaccount.com`):**
-    *   `roles/aiplatform.user`: To interact with Vertex AI services.
-    *   `roles/run.invoker`: To invoke other services.
-    *   `roles/artifactregistry.writer`: To push container images.
-    *   `roles/alloydb.client`: To connect to the AlloyDB database.
-    *   `roles/secretmanager.secretAccessor`: To read database credentials from Secret Manager.

 ### 5. Run the Frontend